Omaha & Northeast Nebraska Tour

 Includes Crystal Cove Park.

 North of City of Ponca is Ponca State Park, the Gateway to the Missouri National Recreational River.
 The 2,166-acre Park features interpretative programs conference and educational center, modern cabins, modern campgrounds, scenic trails, horse-back trail rides, swimming pool, special events, hiking, picnicking, golf course, and boat ramp access to the Missouri River.
+For current park accessibility and guidelines, go to: OutdoorNebraska.gov.

-Trail travelers will want to visit the Corps of Discovery Welcome Center.
 The area also includes Lewis and Clark Lake and the Shannon Trail experience, named for Pvt.
 George Shannon of the Lewis and Clark Expedition who was lost in the area for 15 days.

 11. Lewis & Clark Lake State Recreation Area

 4-miles west of NE 121 & R54C.
 Includes 5 recreation areas: Weigand-Burbach, Bloomfield, Miller Creek, Deep Water, and South Shore.
-Weigand-Burbach has full service marina, modern cabins, camping, boat ramps, playgrounds, etc. Other sites have boat ramps, camping, hiking, horseback trail, etc.
+Weigand-Burbach has full service marina, modern cabins, camping, boat ramps, playgrounds, etc. Other sites have boat ramps, camping, hiking, horseback trail, etc. For current park accessibility and guidelines, go to: OutdoorNebraska.gov.

 Santee Sioux Indian Reservation, annual powwow.
 Pvt.
 George Shannon of the Lewis and Clark expedition was lost in this area for 15 days.